Alex Clare

-Alexander George Clare (c.
-1985) is an English singer and songwriter.
-His debut album, The Lateness of the Hour, was released in the UK on 11 July 2011 on Island Records and was produced by Mike Spencer and Major Lazer.
+Alexander George Clare (born 14 September 1985) is a British singer and songwriter based in Jerusalem, Israel.
+His debut album, The Lateness of the Hour, was released in the UK on 8 July 2011 on Island Records and was produced by Mike Spencer and Major Lazer.

 His biggest hit, "Too Close", peaked at number 4 on the UK Singles Chart and number 7 on the US Billboard Hot 100.
 The song was nominated for the Brit Award for Best British Single at the 2013 Brit Awards.

 Early life

-Clare was born and raised in Southwark and Bromley in South London, England.
+Clare was born in London on 14 September 1985.
 He grew up listening to his father's jazz records; Clare described the experience as a "...benefit of having a dad who was born in 1936... very much into bebop and cool jazz.
-I just loved it.”
+I just loved it."
 That drew the young Clare to blues and soul artists such as Donny Hathaway and Stevie Wonder, which eventually led to interests in drum and bass, dubstep and UK garage.
 Though he took up the trumpet and drums when he was young, he eventually placed an emphasis on guitar and songwriting, playing open mic nights with original material.

 Clare attended Bishop Challoner School in Bromley and then Westminster Kingsway College from 2002, studying for an National Vocational Qualification (NVQ) in catering.

-Music career
+Career

 A demo earned him a deal with the Island label in the UK.
 His debut album, The Lateness of the Hour, produced by Mike Spencer and Major Lazer was released in July 2011.
 The first single from the album was "Up All Night", followed by "Too Close" and "Treading Water".

 On 19 May 2011, Reggie Yates made Alex Clare's cover of Prince's "When Doves Cry" his Song of the Day.
 A day later, the Dutch radio station 3FM announced single "Too Close" to be the '3FM's Megahit of that week.

 On 21 June 2011, Clare performed at the Queens' College, Cambridge May Ball.
 On 14 August 2011, Clare performed at the Summer Well festival in Buftea, Romania.
 Following the disappointing performance of the album, Clare was dropped from his record contract with Universal Island in the UK.

 In March 2012, Clare's song "Too Close" was featured in several Internet Explorer 9 advertisements.
 Following its use, the song debuted at number 68 on the US Billboard Hot 100, and later reached number 7, becoming his first top 10 hit.
 Clare saw success on the German charts too, reaching number one.
 On 13 May 2012, Clare's song peaked at number 4 on the UK Singles Chart.
 Soon after the song appearance in charts, Universal Republic signed Clare to a distribution deal that allowed The Lateness of the Hour to be released in America in March 2012.
 In mid-2012, it was announced that Universal Republic was going defunct moving artists from its roster to Republic Records including Alex Clare.